 A successful spring semester is dependent on each member of the U of A community exercising common sense and good judgment while following the health and safety guidance contained in this document.

 The university has implemented extensive cleaning and operational protocols to keep the campus community safe and healthy from community spread and airborne transmission of COVID-19 while also complying with state and federal directives.

 All faculty, staff and students received personal protection kits for the Fall Semester with masks, hand sanitizer, disinfecting wipes and thermometers as well as a tip sheet for staying safe and healthy.
 New students, new employees and those who weren’t on campus in the fall will be provided with a personal hygiene kit or workspace cleaning kit for the Spring Semester.
 Student kits are available for pickup at the information desk in the Arkansas Union during normal operating hours or by calling 575-2304.
 Faculty and staff should call the central supply office: 575-3840.

 Behaviors for Mitigating Risk of Transmission of COVID-19

 Appropriate means of mitigating the risk of COVID-19 transmission for the university community requires all employees, students and visitors to:

-- Respect social distancing measures of keeping at least 6 feet of distance from others on campus (indoors and outdoors) and off-campus.
+- Respect social distancing measures of keeping at least six feet of distance from others on campus (indoors and outdoors) and off-campus.